Getting ex-offenders into workHACRO is helping ex-offenders back to work with a number of initiatives

 BBO Strive (Building Better Opportunities – Support and Transition Routes into Volunteering and Employment).

-Since October 2016 we have been a delivery partner for BBO, which is managed by Herts County Council and jointly funded by the Big Lottery and the European Social Fund.
+Since October 2016 we have been a delivery partner for Building better Opportunities, which is managed by Herts County Council and jointly funded by the National Lottery Community Fund and the European Social Fund.

 We have been working with Hertfordshire Constabulary and BeNCH CRC (Bedfordshire, Northamptonshire, Cambridgeshire and Hertfordshire Community Rehabilitation Company) on a programme which aims to assist the rehabilitation of prolific offenders.